 When the insurance company disputes who was at fault, you are unlikely to receive fair compensation without a lawyer who can study the facts, investigate the incident, hire experts, and prove that you are not to blame for your injuries.

 5. The insurance company is stonewalling you.

-If you have attempted to settle your case with the insurance company, but are simply not making any progress, hiring an attorney may help jumpstart the process.
-Insurance providers often intentionally draw out the claims process and hope that you’ll get frustrated enough to accept a lower settlement or give up on your claim altogether.
+If you have attempted to settle your personal injury claim with the insurance company, but are simply not making any progress, hiring an attorney may help jumpstart the process.
+Insurance providers often intentionally draw out the claims process and hope that you’ll get frustrated enough to accept a lower settlement or give up on your claim for compensation altogether.

 If there were minor injuries or no injuries at all, you can probably handle the case on your own.
 In situations like this, when the damages are thankfully limited, we like to inform people that they will likely walk away with more money in their pocket if they don’t have to pay a lawyer’s fees.
 If you’re unsure of what to say, or if you feel that the insurance company is being unfair, you can always call our office, and our attorneys would be happy to provide guidance.

 We also send out numerous free copies of my books that provide easy-to-understand information about South Carolina personal injury, workers’ compensation, and car accident laws.
-They are helpful resources that can guide you through your legal situation today and into the future.
+They are helpful resources that can guide you through your situation and the legal process today and into the future.